High-Performing Performance Management

 A solid metric foundation (e.g., a cascaded strategic performance scorecard process)

-Performance planning (e.g., linking an individual’s role into the scorecard)
+Performance planning (e.g., linking an individual’s role to the scorecard)

 Performance development (e.g., performance feedback)